 Application Process: Timelines and Fees

-Current Processing Timeframes
+Current Processing Duration

 Standard processing typically requires 15-30 working days, though complex cases may extend to 30-60 working days.
 Express processing options, when available, can reduce timelines to 7-14 working days for additional fees.

-Fee Structure
+Applicable Fee Structure

 Employment Pass renewal costs RM 2,000, with dependent pass renewals at RM 500 each.
 Express processing adds RM 500 to standard fees.
 Document authentication costs RM 20 per document.